 Product Serialization and Traceability After The Pandemic

-Within this period, the number of drugs, medical, cleaning and hygiene products on all our shopping lists has increased beyond comparison with the period before the pandemic.
+Within this period, the number of drugs, medical, cleaning, and hygiene products on all our shopping lists have increased beyond comparison with the period before the pandemic.
 In such cases, where consumption habits change rapidly and aggressively, it is extremely very natural that access to products is difficult.
-Likewise, the producers are unable to meet the increasing demand as necessary due to bottleneck that will occur at many points such as raw materials, processes, and packaging.
-Therefore, the accessibility of products in the market has decreased and unfortunately counterfeiting and black-marketeering activities have also increased.
+Likewise, the producers are unable to meet the increasing demand as necessary due to bottlenecks that will occur at many points such as raw materials, processes, and packaging.
+Therefore, the accessibility of products in the market has decreased, and unfortunately counterfeiting and black-marketeering activities have also increased.
 It is not hard to predict that these illegal activities, which exist even under normal market conditions, will reach a much more serious and dangerous level in a situation where half of the world is in quarantine.

 What is the solution?

 There is a very simple solution to the problem.
 All products that may be subject to illegal activity need to be serialized and traceable within the market.
 The task of product serialization falls to manufacturers; as for traceability, states need to reform their laws and regulations.